CONSTITUTION OF THE GEOGRAPHIC INFORMATION SCIENCE AND SYSTEMS SPECIALTY GROUP OF THE ASSOCIATION OF AMERICAN GEOGRAPHERS

-- Any member of the Association of American Geographers, AAG, may elect membership in the Geographic Information Systems Specialty Group, GISSG.
+- Any member of the Association of American Geographers, AAG, may elect membership in the GISS-SG group.

-- Any member of GISSG may hold office in GISSG if duly elected or appointed.
+- Any member of GISS-SG may hold office in GISS-SG if duly elected or appointed.

-- The AAG Central Office will certify membership in GISSG each year after payment of AAG dues.
+- The AAG Central Office will certify membership in GISS-SG each year after payment of AAG dues.

 Article IV.
 Officers:

-- The GISSG will be governed by an elected board of directors consisting of the following eight voting members all of whom must be members of GISSG: a chairperson, a vice-chairperson, past chair- person, secretary/treasurer, academic director, commercial director, government director, and a student director.
+- The GISS-SG will be governed by an elected board of directors consisting of the following eight voting members all of whom must be members of GISS-SG: a chairperson, a vice-chairperson, past chair- person, communications director, academic director, commercial director, government director, and a student director.

 - The Board of Directors will meet at least once each year.
-A quorum of four is necessary to conduct GISSG business.
+A quorum of four is necessary to conduct GISS-SG business.

-- The chairperson will be the chief executive officer of the GISSG.
+- The chairperson will be the chief executive officer of the GISS-SG.

 - The chairperson will preside over all meetings of the Board of Directors.

-- The secretary/treasurer will be elected for a two-year term and may serve more than one term.
+- The communications director will be elected for a one-year term.

-- The secretary/treasurer will compose minutes of each meeting of the Board of Directors and transmit such minutes to the members of the Board of Directors and to the AAG Central Office within 60 days of such meeting.
+- The communications director will record minutes of each meeting of the Board of Directors and transmit such minutes to the members of the Board of Directors and to the AAG Central Office within 60 days of such meeting.

-- The three non-student directors will each be elected for a two-year term.
+- The academic director will be elected for a one-year term.